hoodoer/JS-Tap/README.md

 - **Cookie capture** — Reads all cookies (including httpOnly) from the Electron session via `session.cookies.get()`.

 See [Atom Beacon (Patching Electron Apps)](#atom-beacon-patching-electron-apps) below for setup and usage.

+#### V8 Beacon (Node.js / Bun CLI Implant)
+The **V8 Beacon** is an implant for Node.js and Bun-based command-line applications.
+Unlike the Atom Beacon which requires patching an app's ASAR archive, the V8 Beacon injects via environment variables — no modification of the target application is needed.

+**Supported runtimes:**
+- **Node.js** — `export NODE_OPTIONS="--require /path/to/v8-beacon.js"` (tested with Gemini CLI and other Node.js tools)
+- **Bun** — `export BUN_OPTIONS="--preload /path/to/v8-beacon.js"` (tested with Claude Code)

+The beacon uses the same encrypted communication protocol as the BEX and Atom Beacons (AES-GCM encryption over a single endpoint, with RSA-OAEP key exchange).
+It registers as client type `v8-beacon` and appears in the **Nodes** view in the portal.

+**Key capabilities:**
+- **Network interception** — Monkey-patches `http.request`, `https.request`, `globalThis.fetch`, and `http2.connect` to capture all outgoing network calls with full request/response bodies, headers, and status codes.
+SSE streaming responses (used by AI APIs like Anthropic's Messages API and Google's Gemini API) are captured by teeing the response stream.
+Gzip-compressed responses are automatically decompressed.
+- **Keystroke capture** — Hooks `process.stdin` at multiple layers (push, emit, tty.ReadStream, readline) to capture user input.
+Keystrokes are buffered into readable strings and flushed every 2 seconds (or immediately on Enter).
+- **Native OS access** — File browsing, file reading, and shell command execution are built into the agent, using the same portal UI as the Atom Beacon and BEX Sidecar.
+- **Subprocess session sharing** — CLI tools that spawn themselves as child processes (e.g. Gemini CLI) automatically share the parent's session.
+The child inherits encryption keys via environment variables and all events appear under a single client in the portal.
+- **Cross-runtime filtering** — When a Bun app (like Claude Code) spawns Node.js utility subprocesses, the beacon detects the runtime mismatch and skips the child to prevent ghost clients.

+See [V8 Beacon (Node.js / Bun CLI Apps)](#v8-beacon-nodejs--bun-cli-apps) below for setup and usage.

 ## Screenshotting Systems
 JS-Tap employs three distinct methods for capturing screenshots: